qileng/T0/README.md

 10. First, hit option+command+X or in the toolbar, go to Source Control->Pull and select origin/master when prompted.
 This will pull master from github.
 11. Then in Source Control Navigator, right-click local master, and select merge `master` into `<working branch>`.

-Miscellaneous <br/>
-1. I use tab character for indentation.
-Although I set tab as 4 spaces in Xcode, a tab character here is still 8 spaces.
-It works as 4 spaces when I open it in Vim.
-It does seem like a whitespace in Xcode is only half the width of a whitespace in Vim.
-So anyway to get around that, in Preference->Text Editing->Indentation, set tab key to "insert tab character" instead of "insert whitespaces".
-Honestly, I don't like Xcode already. <br/>

 Run the App on your device <br/>
 1. Log into shared Apple ID, which we don't have one now.
 2. Click on the project icon from the left column and select that account in signing->team.